 Why Merchant Law?

 We have a long track record of winning big settlements from big corporate interests and trucking companies.
-Our lawyers are deeply experienced in the variables which can impact a truck accident case and we are passionate about helping you get the compensation you deserve.
+Our Calgary Truck Accident Lawyers are deeply experienced in the variables which can impact a truck accident case and we are passionate about helping you get the compensation you deserve.

 Calling us is risk free.
 You don’t have to pay a retainer.
 We work on contingency, which means we don’t get paid unless you do.